yarblade/SettingsReader/README.md

   </certificates>
 </complexSettings>
 ```
-Now you can get your settings by `ConfigurationSectionReader`
+Now you can get settings by `ConfigurationSectionReader`
 ```C#
 var settings = new ConfigurationSectionReader().Read<ComplexSettings>();
 ```